overturetool/overturetool.github.io/_netmeetings/Net-Meeting-94.md

 * 80-1 is carried forward.
 * 88-1 is carried forward.
 * 93-1 can be closed.
-* 93-2 should be carried forward.
-I forgot about that
+* 93-2 is carried forward.
-* 93-3 can be closed
+* 93-3 can be closed.

 ## Overture Language Board Status

-#### topic 1

 It was unanimously agreed to extend the number of voting members to nine.
-The first LB meeting this year will be on Jan 31.
+The first LB meeting this year will be on Jan 31, 11:00 CEST.

 ## Status of VDMTools Development

-#### topic 1

-some description

-SCSK and Sony are still negotiating about the VDMTools rights.
+SCSK and Sony are still negotiating about this.

 ##  Status of the Overture Components